 Posts for: December, 2020

 Colds can make you feel miserable, but there are a few things you can do to increase your comfort.
-Visiting your Argyle, TX, family practice physicians, Drs.
-Christopher Hughes and William Musgrave of Argyle Family Practice will help you protect your health if your symptoms worsen or don't improve in about a week.
+Visiting your Argyle, TX, family practice physicians, Dr. William Musgrave of Argyle Family Practice will help you protect your health if your symptoms worsen or don't improve in about a week.
 If you have a mild cold, taking a few of these steps may offer some relief.

 Relieve sore throat pain and irritation by gargling